 Resource depletion and climate change have caused the conflict in Darfur.

 However, it has been suggested by others that the conflict in Darfur, Sudan is the world's first climate change war.
 A generation ago, both Arabs and Africans coexisted with Africans allowing Arab herders to graze their livestock on the arid land with the livestock subsequently fertilizing the soil.
 However, since a major drought and famine in the 1980s, conflicts between the two groups have been sparked which formed the beginnings of the current conflict.
 With the landscape becoming ever more arid and water more scarce, rebels accused the government of ignoring the crisis.
 The government responded with their own militia and the conflict escalated.
 Since 2003 it is estimated that 300,000 have been killed and over 2.5 million have lost their homes and have fled the fighting.

-For further information about the causes of conflict in Darfur read the Causes and solutions for Darfur article on the San Diego Union-Tribune website, or The Guardian newspapers Scorched article.
+For further information about the causes of conflict in Darfur read The Guardian newspapers Scorched article.

 Read the poem about the causes of war and draw a picture to illustrate each verse.

 In pairs, discuss what you have each drawn.
 Can you explain why you have chosen your pictures?